Anivice/80386-ASM/documentation/4_loading_program.md

 The above code ignores error handling for simplicity.
 Now, if you do encounter an error, `ERR` will be marked as `1` and `IO_ERR_STATE` will provide the error code.
-The error code varies across different systems, but the following is a reference.
+The error code varies across different systems; the following is only a reference.

 | **Bit** | **Name**                       | **Description**                                                                |
 |---------|--------------------------------|--------------------------------------------------------------------------------|